5 Signs You Have a TMJ Disorder

 Headaches and Facial Pain

-TMJ disorder often causes headaches because the jaw muscles connect with muscles in the temples, face, and neck.
-These headaches can resemble tension headaches, beginning around the temples or forehead and radiating outward.
-Some people also experience pain in the cheeks or behind the eyes, which can mimic sinus pressure.
-Because these symptoms overlap with other conditions, TMJ disorder is sometimes overlooked as a potential cause.
+TMJ disorder often causes headaches because the jaw muscles connect to muscles in the face, temples, and neck.
+These headaches may feel like tension headaches and can start around the temples or forehead.
+Some patients also feel pain in the cheeks or behind the eyes, which can feel similar to sinus pressure.
+Because these symptoms overlap with other conditions, TMJ is sometimes missed as the cause.

 Neck, Shoulder, and Upper Back Tension